jweiland-net/video_shariff/Documentation/Introduction/Index.rst

 This extensions adds a video local hosted preview to videos that has been embedded with fluid_styled_content (e.g. Text & Media content element) to the frontend.
-All the third party stuff will only be loaded/embedded if the user clicks on the preview image to view the video which helps in case of performance and providing more privacy your your website users.
+All the third party stuff will only be loaded/embedded if the user clicks on the preview image to view the video which helps in case of performance and providing more privacy for your website users.

 Screenshots
 -----------